notaryproject/specifications/requirements/verification-by-reference.md

 The user still references `registry.contoso.com/web:a2b2`, while other parts of the system that adhere to [Notary Project signature specification](../specs/signature-specification.md) would know to query the registry for the additional verification information.

-Notation CLI queries for all indexes with a `"config.mediaType"` of `"application/vnd.cncf.notary.verification.config.v1+json"`.
+Notation CLI verify command queries for all indexes with a `"config.mediaType"` of `"application/vnd.cncf.notary.verification.config.v1+json"`.
 It would read all the verification objects and decide how to proceed.

 For customers that aren’t comfortable with tags, you could query for the digest of `web:a2b2`.
 It would return the same list of verification objects.